-All licensed seafarers, either actively sailing or teaching in maritime institutions, are advised to possess a MARINA-issued professional ID.
+All Filipino marine officers, either actively sailing and/or teaching in maritime institutions, are advised to possess a MARINA-issued Identification Card (ID).

 Last Friday, October 13, I went to MARINA – Kalaw to get my own MARINA ID.

-On how you can process quickly too, here are my personal tips.
+On how you can process it quickly too, here are my personal tips.

 - Theoretical Examination and Practical Assessment (For new passer)